 The contribution towards class costs is £3 per session bookable in a block, the length of which can vary (generally 6 sessions).

 Payment is preferably by cheque (to Edinburgh Branch Parkinson’s UK) at the first session (or the next session if someone has to miss the first).
-If cheque is not possible, participants can pay the block sum in cash but please put the money in an envelope with your name on it.
+If cheque is not possible, participants can pay the block sum by using the Branch JustGiving page .
+But please do not add Gift Aid as the Branch is not allowed to claim it where a service has been provided in relation to a donation.
+It would also help our Treasurer if you identified the activity e.g. Tai Chi.